 - Save Some Space

 Most likely than not, you would be traveling back with some Nigerian made products after your visit, so you need space for them.
 Although the gifts you bring home might create space for the things you’ll be taking back, you still need more space.
 Especially if you have a typical Nigerian mum who would fill your luggage with all kinds of local foodstuffs – from dried fish, ground Ogbono, Crayfish and more, pre-planned space will prevent you from having an extra luggage.
-Safe trip home!
+Safe trip to home!